We are back, El Rushbo, having more fun than a human being should be allowed to have with half my brain tied behind my back, just to make it fair.

 It's like being on a jury.

-You go in there and you start examining the evidence and who's for who and why, and people work on you and try to change your mind.
+You go in there and you start examining the evidence and who's for who and why.

-It's the Hillary camp is accusing Crazy Bernie of bussing in a bunch of college students from out of state to show up at various caucus and pollute things, much as Obama did in 2000, which he did.
+I think, no, it's the Hillary camp, is accusing crazy Bernie of bussing in a bunch of college students from out of state to show up at various caucus and pollute things, much as Obama did in 2000, which he did.

 That's precisely what Obama did.

-And he ended up winning the Hawkeye Cawkeye when he wasn't really thought to be in the position of winning it.
+And he ended up winning the Hawkeye Caucasi when he wasn't really thought to be in the position of winning it.

-I mean, back then, you know, Hillary was gonna just even then she was gonna run the table.
+I mean, back then, Hillary was going to just, even then, she was going to run the table.

-So as I listen to these guys analyze the debates, he's like, here's here's Chuck Todd.
+So as I listened to these guys analyze the debates, he's like, here's Chuck Todd.

 Well, you know, I don't know.